kdrag0n/freqbench/README.md

 Value types:

 - Power (default)
-- Energy (experimental)
+- Energy (experimental, not recommended)

 Do not change the value type unless you know what you're doing.
+The energy type only exists for testing purposes; do not expect it to work properly.

 Example usage: `./legacy_em.py results.json cap/power`